School profile Verified 2 June 2026

 Choose the Kent Test or Shepway Test route

-Girls can qualify either through the Kent Test or through the school's September Shepway Test.
-The school says Shepway Test registration for September 2027 entry opens in spring 2026.
+Girls can qualify either through the Kent Test or the Shepway Test.
+For 2027 entry, Kent Test and Shepway Test registration open on 1 June 2026.

 Open selection test guidance